 Step 3: Select a Business Entity

 General Partnerships consist of two or more people conducting a business together.
 Like the sole proprietorship, there is no formal state filing.
 Also, like the sole proprietorship, the partnership has unlimited liability.
-If the partnership were to be sued, the partner’s personal assets are equally at risk.
-The partnership itself does not pay tax from business income.
-Instead, profits and losses are passed through to the owner’s personal tax return.
-This income is subject to self-employment tax.
+If the partnership were to be sued, the partner’s personal assets would be equally at risk.

 Related: What is a partnership?

 A Corporation is a business structure that is a separate entity from the individual.
 While corporations are more expensive and difficult to form than sole proprietorships and partnerships, the major advantage is that the corporation provides personal asset protection for the owners, should the corporation be sued.
 The downside is the compliance requirements and administrative burdens of having a board of directors, annual meetings for directors and shareholders, taking minutes at the meetings, issuing stock certificates, and more.

 The Limited Liability Company (LLC) is a popular business entity choice because it provides the liability protection of a corporation with the sole proprietorship’s ease of operation.
 The Limited Liability Company does not have all of the burdens of the corporation and has the greatest tax flexibility of the four entities.